CharlieDigital/dotnet6-openapi/README.md

 If everything goes right, Cloud Run takes over and starts to build your image.

-You'll get a URL like this:
+Once ready, you'll get a URL like this:

 ![URL](static/cloud-run-url.png)